CamLoPA/DiffLoc/README.md

 ## Demo

-Demo please refer to demo.mp4 in this prohect.
+Demo please refer to demo.mp4 in this project.

 ---